tiancivalen/tiancivalen.github.io/_pages/misc.md

 Personal
 ===
-I grew up in [Lanzhou](https://en.wikipedia.org/wiki/Lanzhou), Gansu in western China and spent 4 years in Hefei.
-I love these two cities.
+I grew up in Xuzhou, Jiangsu province, which is in eastern China.
+I moved to Nanjing after high school.
+Now I have lived in Nanjing for more than 15 years.
+During my Phd programme, I also studied in London under the supervision of Prof Edmund Burke, Jun Chen and Michal Weiszer.

 Interest
 ===
-* Watching all kinds of sports games, especially basketball, football, and table tennis.
-* Warriors fans
+* Reading and writting
+* Talking with friends
 * Cooking
-* Traveler